-DAVID I. MINDELL is a Partner at Edelson PC and Co-Chair of the firm’s Public Client and Government Affairs group, where he represents state Attorneys General, counties, and cities in high-stakes litigation and investigations involving consumer protection, information security and privacy violations, the opioid crisis, and other areas of enforcement that protect government interests and vulnerable communities.
+DAVID I. MINDELL is a Partner at Edelson PC and Co-Chair of the firm’s Public Client and Government Affairs group, where he represents state Attorneys General, counties, and cities in high-stakes litigation and investigations involving consumer protection, information security and privacy violations, the opioid crisis, the environment, and other areas of enforcement that protect government interests and vulnerable communities.
 David also counsels governments and state and federal lawmakers on a range of policy issues involving consumer protection, privacy, technology, and data security.

 In addition to his Public Client and Government Affairs practice, David helps direct the firm’s Investigations team, including “a group of internal lab of computer forensic engineers and tech-savvy lawyers [who study] fraudulent software and hardware, undisclosed tracking of online consumer activity and illegal data retention.”
 Cybersecurity & Privacy Practice Group of the Year, Law360 (Jan.
 2019).
 His team’s research has led to lawsuits involving the fraudulent development, marketing and sale of computer software, unlawful tracking of consumers through mobile-devices and computers, unlawful collection, storage, and dissemination of consumer data, mobile-device privacy violations, large-scale data breaches, unlawful collection and use of biometric information, unlawful collection and use of genetic information, and the Bitcoin industry.